Affiliate links on Android Authority may earn us a commission. Learn more.

 Andrew Yang is most famous for running for president in our most recent election.
 Ultimately, Joe Biden was the Democratic nominee for the 2020 presidential election, but Yang’s views on the issues are unique and still worth a listen to in this podcast episode.

-Yang’s personality was something that didn’t always show on camera during debates, but in this interview, Rogan helped break down the barrier between the politician and the everyday citizen.
-The two of them talk for almost two hours, and Yang is able to freely give his unique takes on the issues.
+Yang’s personality didn’t always show on camera during debates, but in this interview, Rogan helped break down the barrier between the politician and the everyday citizen.
+The two of them talk for almost two hours, and Yang can freely give his unique takes on the issues.

-Episode #1439 was recorded in early March of 2020 when the coronavirus was starting to take hold in the United States.
+Episode #1439 was recorded in early March of 2020 when the coronavirus started taking hold in the United States.
 Michael Osterholm is an American epidemiologist and director of the Center for Infectious Disease Research Policy at the University of Minnesota.
-When Covid-19 was just starting to appear in large clusters throughout the United States, there was a lot of conflicting information spreading around.
+When COVID-19 was just starting to appear in large clusters throughout the United States, a lot of conflicting information was spreading around.

 2019 episode #1278 with comedian and actor Kevin Hart is a joy to listen to.
 He’s such a happy, witty individual, and it was so nice to listen to him and Rogan speak candidly.
 If you have ever wondered whether Kevin Hart is as funny as he is during his stand-up, the answer is yes.
 Nothing was scripted, but this episode was hilarious.